You can get answers from our experienced and expert dentists related to Oral cancer.

 Periodontists routinely screen for oral cancer on all new patients

-A routine “recall” exam usually includes a visual search for lesions and abnormal structures in the oral cavity
+A routine “recall” exam usually includes a visual search for oral lesions and abnormal structures in the oral cavity

 It is estimated that 60% of the patients visiting a dentist get screened at least once a year